-• Avoid writing about the "content" or "value" of constituents.
-The correct expression is "concentration".
-In addition, you can write "below" instead of "was lower than"
+• Avoid writing about the "content", "level" or "value" of constituents - but write pH value.
+Instead, use the correct expression "concentration".
+In addition, you can write "below" instead of "was lower than".

 High Ca2+ and Mg2+ contents were observed in the samples.